ddmler/ddmler.github.io/_posts/2018-07-17-vue-spa-with-laravel-api-part-2.markdown

 - Part 4: [Testing the API with feature tests and sqlite.][part4]
 - Part 5: [Setting up Continuous Deployment with TravisCI and Heroku.][part5]
 - Part 6: [Customizing the frontend skeleton, design and Dashboard component.][part6]
-- Part 7: Creating the remaining Vue components: Board, List, Card, Modal.
+- Part 7: [Creating the remaining Vue components: Board, List, Card, Modal.][part7]
-- Part 8: Setting up Jest and testing all Vue components with it.
+- Part 8: [Setting up Jest and testing all Vue components with it.][part8]

-(Links will be added when the posts are online)

 In this part we will first create all models and their migrations needed for our small Trello clone.
 After that we will create seeders and factories to easily populate our database with test data.